Using Community Analyst, you can create custom infographic templates for analysis of your sites.

 Click to add floating elements such as images and shapes, to appear above or behind the panels in the template.

-The templates you save can be accessed here, which includes those templates shared by other users that you saved.
+The templates you save can be accessed here.
+This includes templates you created, templates shared by other users that you saved, and templates added from a file or gallery.

 - Click to search for a template by name.